nimonkaranurag/langchain-study/README.md

         - However the reasoning process itself is a blackbox from a debugging perspective.
         - For fine-grained control: use Chain of Thought prompting with few-shot examples.
         - If you want the vendor to do the "heavy lifting" of tool selection then use native function calling.
+        - The LLM doesn't actually make the tool call.
+The onus is still on you to take the args returned by the vendor and actually execute the tool.
+    - `langchain` provides a unified interface for using vendor provided native tool calling capabilities of LLMs.
+        - `ChatModel.bind_tools()` to attach tool definitions to model calls.
+        - Then the `AIMessage` returned by the model would have an `AIMessage.tool_calls` which is an attribute for easily accessing the tool calls the model has decided to make.
 - "Agents" in the langchain ecosystem have evolved in the following manner:
     ```
     Text-based tool calling through prompt itself ->